Which rod and reel to choose to start surfcasting ?

 Surfcasting is a very technical fishery that requires dedicated equipment.
 There are many brands offering different levels of rods and reels and it is not always easy to understand the nuances between each reference.
 Here are some tips to help you with your first purchases.

-There are many criteria and components to consider when buying a rod.
-So many elements that it calls for a dedicated article that I will propose soon.
-In the meantime, here are some tips for buying your first rod if you are new to surfcasting.
+There are so many criteria and components to consider when buying a rod.
+So many, in fact, that I'd like to devote a separate article to this subject in the near future.
+In the meantime, here are a few tips for buying your first rod if you're new to surfcasting.

-To start surfcasting, it is preferable to use a rod with a semi-parabolic action, rather soft.
-This means that when casting, the blank (the carbon core body) of the rod will bend on its upper half.
-This rod action is ideal because it offers a good reserve of power to cast as far as possible while being sensitive enough to perceive the hits.
+For beginners in surfcasting, it's best to use a rod with a semi-parabolic action.
+This means that when casting, the blank (the carbon body) of the rod will bend on its upper half.
+This rod action is ideal because it offers a good reserve of power for casting as far as possible, while still being sensitive enough to perceive bites.

 • The length

-The majority of surfcasting rods are either 4.20 or 4.50m.
-There are two schools of thought and surfcasters generally opt for one size or the other.
-The 4.20m rods being shorter and lighter, they are more manageable and less energy consuming: they load more easily in power and allow to reach good casting distances.
-I would therefore advise a beginner to choose a 4.20m rod but if you have the opportunity, try with the same rod of 2 different sizes and select the one with which you have better sensations.
+Most surfcasting rods are either 4.20 or 4.50 m long.
+There are two schools of thought, and surfcasters generally opt exclusively for one size or the other.
+As 4.20 m rods are shorter and lighter, they are easier to handle and consume less energy: they load more easily with power and allow good casting distances.
+I would therefore advise a beginner to choose a 4.20 m rod, but if you get the chance, experiment with the same rod in two different sizes and select the one with which you get the best feel.

 Le choix d'une canne à l'action semi-parabolique est idéal pour débuter en surfcasting.

-The choice of a rod with a semi-parabolic action is ideal for beginners in surfcasting.
+A rod with a semi-parabolic action is ideal for beginners.

-Today, surfcasting rods have reached a very high level of technicality.
-If this allows the top of the range models to approach the perfection, the rods "mid-range" and "first prices" have also benefited.
-Thus, you can get a rod equipped with Fuji components and high modulus carbon and with an effective action around 150euros.
+Today, surfcasting rods have reached a very high level of technical sophistication.
+While this has enabled top-of-the-range models to approach perfection, "mid-range" and "entry-level" rods have also benefited.
+You can buy a rod equipped with Fuji components and high-modulus carbon for around ?150.

-First of all, you need to look for a large and long distance spinning reel.
-Indeed, the spool must have a capacity large enough to accommodate at least 200 meters of nylon or braid with a diameter ranging from 16/100 to 35/100.
-The recovery of reels for surfcasting must be at least 70cm per turn of the crank.
+The first thing to look for is a large, long-range spinning reel.
+The spool must be large enough to hold at least 200 metres of nylon or braid with diameters ranging from 16/100 to 35/100.
+Reels for surfcasting must have a retrieve of at least 70 cm per turn of the crank.

 Moulinet spinning de grande taille dotée d'une bobine "long cast', typique du surfcasting.

-Large spinning reel with a long cast spool, typical of surfcasting.
+Large spinning reel with long cast spool, typical of surfcasting.

-To be ready to fight the biggest fish, the reel must be equipped with a brake, adjustable on the top of the reel, of at least 8kg.
-This kilo rating does not refer to the weight of the fish but to the maximum tension that can be exerted on the reel brake.
-For larger fish, it may be necessary to adjust the brake, to loosen it.
-This allows you to release ballast, to let the fish swim a little more freely: this relieves the tension on the line and avoids breakage.
-The maneuver consists in finding the good compromise between the line taken by the fish and the one you will recover when the fish marks a pause in its swimming.
-Little by little, you take the upper hand until the fish is dry!
+To be ready to fight the biggest fish, the reel must be equipped with a drag, adjustable on the top of the spool, of at least 8 kg.
+This kilo indication does not refer to the weight of the fish, but to the maximum tension that can be exerted on the reel's drag.
+For larger fish, it may be necessary to adjust the brake and loosen it.
+This allows you to release ballast and let the fish swim a little more freely: this relieves the tension on the line and prevents breakage.
+The trick is to find the right compromise between the line taken by the fish and the line you retrieve when the fish pauses.
+Little by little, you take over until the fish is dry!

-To best protect reels from the elements over time, some brands equip their reels with erosion-resistant components designed specifically for saltwater fishing.
+To protect reels from the elements, some brands equip their reels with erosion-resistant components specially designed for sea fishing.

-You are now equipped with your rod and reel combo but you are still missing some essentials such as your rod holder and the dedicated luggage!
+You're now equipped with your rod and reel combo, but you're still missing a few essentials like your rod holder and dedicated luggage!

 More articles on the theme